 Lazy loading is another way to optimally load images.
 With this function, images are only loaded when the user needs them.
 There are countless WordPress plugins available for lazy loading in both free and paid versions.

 Of course, we too ask ourselves when ecological approaches by companies are authentic: Does a sustainable internet even exist?
 How "green" can WordPress really be?
 In the article WordPress and sustainability you will find a current state of the discussion in the German-speaking WP community.

 What contribution can we make to sustainable and efficient web design?
 What are the most important levers in everyday design to save resources?
 The best tips: Have as few plugins as possible and use a lightweight theme.

-If your website is already live and it's not possible to change your theme right now, you can still improve WordPress performance using these 10 levers.
+If your website is already up and running and switching to Themes is out of the question for now, you can improve your WordPress performance with the help of these 10 tweaks.

 Get your customer on board with sustainable web design

 The following advantages should be enough to convince your customers to accept sustainable web design:

 If you still need more arguments, various foundations also offer so-called badges which you can integrate into your customer's site.